cereblanco/todayilearned/notes/mongodb/mongo-shell.md

     {"description":"Update description, but remove field name"}
 )

-// it will updated the project, removing the name which previously exist
+// it will update the project, removing the name which previously exists

 {
     "_id" : ObjectId("5ebce8d6c94bcf9b83e2f21c"),